azbones/r-decision-tree/README.md

 Each codeblock is editable and runnable.
 To run a given code block, click into the block and use shift-return to run the code in that block.
 The image below is an example of a codeblock.
 The notebook also has other features in the menu at the top of the page.

+To complete the entire notebook, you must run each code block in order.
+The first code block, for example, imports the R libraries that will be used to build the model.
+Click into this block and run the code with shift-return.

 <img src="images/codeblock.png">

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/azbones/r-decision-tree/HEAD?urlpath=nteract/tree/TitanicNotebook.ipynb)